The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 Done Leary Done Properly

-Dun Laoghaire is a harbour town that used to be called Kingstown back in the bad old days under the rule of they who shall not be named.
+Dun Laoghaire is a harbour town that used to be called Kingstown because an English king visited once.
+We changed it back to its proper name in 1920.

-In Victorian time, Dun Laoghaire was the Costa Del Sol of Ireland.
-They packed their wagons to DL for their holidays.
-No jet lag or priority boarding then, but I'm sure there was still traffic.This is Dublin.
+In Victorian times, Dún Laoghaire was the Costa Del Sol of Dublin.
+City folk packed their wagons to head out here for holidays.
+And knowing Dublin, there was probably still traffic back then.

 Get On The Water

-If you have the misfortune to have to work while you are here, you can at least work from a beautiful setting.
-The Lexicon Library has a silent work area on its top floor with views out over the water.
-And it's free.
-No WeWorks fees here, we walks right in like we own the place.
+if you need to work while in Dublin, you might as well do it in a beautiful setting.
+The Lexicon Library has a silent work area on its top floor with views over the water and it’s free.
+No WeWork fees here.
+Instead, we walk right in like we own the place.

 Tea and Theatre